MAIFX/izanami-tryout/readme.md

 # Try Izanami in 5 minutes

-what you will need :
+What you will need :

-docker
+* docker
-git
+* git
-5 minutes of free time
+* 5 minutes of free time

 # The elevator pitch

-Izanami is an awesome shared config / feature / AB testing service built in scala that can improve easily the business of your product.
+Izanami is a shared configuration service well-suited for micro-service architecture implementation.
+In addition to shared configuration, Izanami provides feature flipping and A/B Testing.
+Izanami provides a UI to allow non-tech users to toggle features and to handle A/B testing.

+Izanami also provides first class integration.
+We provide Java, Scala, Node and React clients to integrate with your apps.
+We also provide webhook integration.

+Want more? go to https://www.opunmaif.fr/#izanami

 # Use it